Zyflo CR Side Effects

 Applies to zileuton: oral tablet, oral tablet extended release

-Along with its needed effects, zileuton (the active ingredient contained in Zyflo CR) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, zileuton (the active ingredient contained in Zyflo CR) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking zileuton:Rare
+If any of the following side effects occur while taking zileuton, check with your doctor immediately:Rare

 - Flu-like symptoms